 Alumni donations to colleges and universities exceed $10 billion a year.
 All higher education institutions have at least one person, if not an entire staff, who knows how to get alumni to donate and write alumni donation request letters.
 The art of alumni giving can be a subtle one, and there are many tricks to the development office trade.
 We’re here to guide you through the fundamentals.

-Much more than other college fundraising avenues, crowdfunding makes it easy for your school’s alumni to share your campaign and become part of your fundraising story.
+Much more than other college fundraising avenues, crowdfunding makes it easy for your school’s alumni to share your fundraiser and become part of your fundraising story.
 Take advantage of this unique strength as you plan your alumni fundraiser.

 Recent alumni are familiar with crowdfunding

-Host an alumni fundraising event
+Host a fundraising event for alumni

 - One perfect time to ask alums to donate: immediately after your school wins a sports title, tournament, or game.
 Everyone’s feeling good and full of endorphins (and sometimes a drink or two).
 If you’re new to asking for donations, review the basics in our post, How to Ask for Donations.

 - If your team’s on a losing streak—or even if you’re winning—reach beyond the sports booster set and consider other athletic, academic, and extracurricular events.

 Are speakers, musicians, or other performers visiting your college soon?
 Look at the calendar for concerts, lectures, or any other premiere events.
 Find one event to attend with your alumni group, followed by a shared cocktail hour.
 It’s easy to organize and a great setting to ask for support to your cause, and it can even lead to donations.